seh-GAH-toh/Pumpkin-Website/docs/plugin-dev/example-plugin/join-event.md

 **Explanation**:
 - `struct MyJoinHandler;`: The struct for our event handler
-- `#[with_runtime(global)]`: Pumpkin uses the tokio async runtime, which acts in wierd ways across the plugin boundary.
-Even though it is not necessary in this specific example, it is a good practise to wrap all async `impl`s that interact with async code with this macro.
+- `#[with_runtime(global)]`: Pumpkin uses the tokio async runtime, which acts in weird ways across the plugin boundary.
+Even though it is not necessary in this specific example, it is a good practice to wrap all async `impl`s that interact with async code with this macro.
 - `#[async_trait]`: Rust doesn't have native support for traits with async methods.
 So we use the `async_trait` crate to allow this.
 - `async fn handle_blocking()`: Since we chose for this event to be blocking, it is necessary to implement the `handle_blocking()` method instead of the `handle()` method.